 Look for a blog post in 2 weeks with important tips on the timing of MBA applications!

 6. MBA Application Essays: tell a story!

-Most successful applicants tell a compelling story.
+The most successful applicants tell a compelling story.
 They don’t simply answer the essay questions; they develop a story that helps them stand out among thousands of applicants.
 You may have a very strong GPA, GMAT and work experience, but how are you different from everyone else who does?

-The worst mistake you could make is to misspell the name of the school or to write about a different school in your essay – this will be a sure-fire way to get your application thrown out before the admissions officer even finishes reading it!
+The worst mistake you can make is to misspell the name of the school or to write about a different school in your essay – this will be a sure-fire way to get your application thrown out before the admissions officer even finishes reading it!